-Jed Dietrich, Esq., is Recognized as an Elite Lawyer of America.
+Jed Dietrich, Esq., is Recognized as a Best Lawyer of America.
 He Has Spent His Entire Career Standing Up for The Victims of Negligence.
 The Dietrich Law Firm, P.C., Could Help You Secure the Compensation You Need to Move Past a Painful Rochester Personal Injury Accident.

 Personal injury claims do not always end once the court has ordered an award or you have reached a settlement with the at-fault party's insurance company.
 If you have any outstanding debt, your creditors-perhaps the hospital that treated you or even your health care provider-could place a lien on your settlement.
 A lien, or a claim against your assets, needs to be resolved before you can receive any money from the settlement or lawsuit.